fin-github/FDBengine/README.md

 You can enable loggings by typing the command `fdbengine.logging(True)` **WITH THE CAPITAL** And disable by running the command `fdbengine.logging(False)` **WITH THE CAPITAL** This saves inside of a txt file called *fdbenginelogs.txt*.
+LOGGING IS EXTREMELY UNDER DEVELOPMENT!
+PLEASE CONTRIBUTE TO FIXING SOME BUGS IF POSSIBLE

 ***Default: False***